Frequently Asked Questions - Financial Aid

 First, Stevens determines your Cost of Attendance for the current academic year.
-This figure includes estimates of tuition, fees, room, board, books and supplies, and other education-related costs.
+This figure includes estimates of tuition, fees, housing and meals, books and supplies, and other education-related costs.
 Your Cost of Attendance is adjusted based on whether you will live on or off campus or with your parents, and whether you will be full or part time.

 Second, your Family Contribution is determined.
 This figure is an estimate of the amount that your family can reasonably afford to contribute to your education.
 For all federal financial aid programs, a statutory formula is used to determine the FC.
 This formula is applied to the information provided by you on your FAFSA.
 For Stevens scholarships and grants, we use an institutional formula, which varies in some ways from the one used by the federal government.

 Cost of Attendance

 The Office of Financial Aid does its best to fill as much of this need as possible with the federal, state and Stevens aid programs for which you are eligible.
 You and your family are responsible for any amount that is not covered by financial aid.

 In general, most federal financial aid programs require you to enroll at least half time to be eligible.
 For financial aid purposes, half-time enrollment is 6 credits per semester.
 However, New Jersey state grants and all Stevens awards require that you be enrolled full-time each semester.
 12 credits or more is full-time.